braedenwb/Etch-a-Sketch/README.md

-# Etch-a-Sketch
+# Etch-a-Sketch Project
-A web browser Etch-a-Sketch for drawing simple pixel art
+A web browser Etch-a-Sketch that can be used for drawing simple pixel art